apexskier/camlittle.com/content/pages/about.md

 I have [lots of](/tags/project/) [projects](/projects/) across a variety of domains and technologies.
-My favorite things to build are tools that solve specific problems and are built with a high attention to detail.
+My favorite things to build are tools that solve specific problems and are created with close attention to detail.

-I can be contacted at: <cameron@camlittle.com>.
+Contact me at <cameron@camlittle.com>

 ## Social media